PAN-jingcheng/Good-Resources-for-learning-React/README.md

 ### [Full stack open](https://fullstackopen.com/en/)

-Open online course on JavaScript based modern web development by University of Helsinki and Houston Inc. in Spring 2023.
+Open online course on JavaScript based modern web development by University of Helsinki and Houston Inc. in the spring of 2023.

 The Course has 14 parts includes:
 1. Fundamentals of Web Apps